 Katya Danziger — Designer, Theorist

 Hello!
 My name is Katya Danziger.
 I am a Russian-American working at the intersection of art, culture, and global systems.
-My work examines modern and contemporary visual culture within transnational contexts and explores how artistic and design practices shape institutions, public discourse, and global exchange.
+My work examines contemporary visual culture within modernist transnational contexts.

 I am currently an M.A. candidate in the Global Thought program at Columbia University’s Graduate School of Arts and Sciences, offered by the Committee on Global Thought.
-My research develops interdisciplinary frameworks for understanding abstraction, modernism, and the institutional conditions that shape cultural production.
-I write about these ideas and other systems design concepts on my blog.
+My research develops interdisciplinary frameworks for understanding abstraction and the institutional conditions that shape cultural production.
+I write about these ideas and Russian avante-gardeism on Substack.

 My intellectual formation has also been shaped by four years of study and service within a global Buddhist nonprofit.
 I endeavor to bring the Buddhist view of the wisdom and compassion all living beings inherently possess into everything I d0- professionally and academically.